 Our overall hypothesis is that PAPP-A is a key regulatory factor in the vascular response to injury leading to atherosclerosis and promoting plaque vulnerability.

-Experiments are underway to determine the underlying mechanisms for elevated PAPP-A in vulnerable plaque using human tissue and cell models.
-In addition, we are determining the effect of PAPP-A deficiency and of targeted PAPP-A overexpression on the development and progression of atherosclerotic plaque in mice on an apolipoprotein E-null background.
+We're conducting experiments to determine the underlying mechanisms for elevated PAPP-A in vulnerable plaque using human tissue and cell models.
+In addition, we're determining the effect of PAPP-A deficiency and of targeted PAPP-A overexpression on the development and progression of atherosclerotic plaque in mice on an apolipoprotein E-null background.

 This project seeks to gain a better understanding of PAPP-A and the IGF system in the fundamental biology of cardiovascular disease and should establish PAPP-A as a therapeutic target in atherosclerosis.